BojackThePillager/Slackhound/README.md

 Options:

--h, --help
-:show this help message and exit
+-h, --help :show this help message and exit

--a, --dumpAllUsers
-:dump all user info from Slack Workspace to csv file
+-a, --dumpAllUsers :dump all user info from Slack Workspace to csv file

--b GETUSER, --getUser=GETUSER
-:look up user by ID
+-b GETUSER, --getUser=GETUSER :look up user by ID

--c GETUSERSTATUS, --getUserStatus=GETUSERSTATUS
-:check if user is online
+-c GETUSERSTATUS, --getUserStatus=GETUSERSTATUS :check if user is online

--d GETUSERBYEMAIL, --getUserByEmail=GETUSERBYEMAIL
-:Lookup user by email address
+-d GETUSERBYEMAIL, --getUserByEmail=GETUSERBYEMAIL :Lookup user by email address

--e GETUSERLOCATION, --getUserLocation=GETUSERLOCATION
-:Get user's location and timezone
+-e GETUSERLOCATION, --getUserLocation=GETUSERLOCATION :Get user's location and timezone

--f GETUSERALL, --getUserAll=GETUSERALL
- :Get all user attributes
+-f GETUSERALL, --getUserAll=GETUSERALL :Get all user attributes

--g, --listChannels    List all Slack channels
+-g, --listChannels :List all Slack channels

--i USERCHANNELS, --userChannels=USERCHANNELS
-:Get channels a user belongs to
+-i USERCHANNELS, --userChannels=USERCHANNELS :Get channels a user belongs to

--j SEARCH, --search=SEARCH
-:Search files, messages, and posts for a keyword and put results in csv
+-j SEARCH, --search=SEARCH :Search files, messages, and posts for a keyword and put results in csv